 Consumer finance startup Acorns to go public in over $2 bln SPAC deal

-Acorns Grow Inc said on Thursday it was going public through a merger with blank-check company Pioneer Merger Corp (PACX.O) in a deal valuing the savings and investing app at about $2.2 billion.
+May 27 (Reuters) - Acorns Grow Inc said on Thursday it was going public through a merger with blank-check company Pioneer Merger Corp in a deal valuing the savings and investing app at about $2.2 billion.

 Launched in late 2014, California-based Acorns helps consumers invest in stocks and bonds and operates on a subscription-based model that has four million subscribers in the United States.